-Maha Khan (KH): The updated certificate is more practical and provides examples demonstrating how some banks are already using indicators, methodologies, and simplified due diligence measures to identify, mitigate risks, and look at preventive measures for modern slavery.
+Maha Khan (MK): The updated certificate is more practical and provides examples demonstrating how some banks are already using indicators, methodologies, and simplified due diligence measures to identify, mitigate risks, and look at preventive measures for modern slavery.

 The certificate also includes new research conducted by FAST which suggests that financial exclusion is a risk multiplier for modern slavery, as well as the work we have done to support the Organization of Security and Cooperation in Europe (OSCE) to develop a range of process and behavioral indicators that banks can use in their transaction monitoring systems, which can identify the patterns of traffickers or the patterns of those being trafficked.

 Moreover, we wanted to demonstrate to banks that they should work in partnership with others, such as survivor support organizations, law enforcement and nongovernmental organizations, and provide an updated risk management framework that financial institutions can employ to identify risks.
 These updates to the course are important because the world has changed since we released the first iteration of the certificate in 2020—with the devastating impacts of climate change, the COVID-19 pandemic, and rising social inequality, which have increased the number of people experiencing modern slavery.
 Finally, with FAST operating for three years, we have more data and research to share.

 Our next step is to update the certificate in French and in Spanish to make it more global and accessible.
 We hope to accomplish this by the end of this year.

 AT: What is the significance of the social impact certificate?
 Why is the social impact certificate important?